livereload/livereload-plugins/SLIM.lrplugin/lib/slim/README.md

 Within the Rails community, _Erb_ and _Haml_ are without doubt the two most popular templating engines.
 However, _Erb_'s syntax is cumbersome and _Haml_'s syntax can be quite cryptic to the uninitiated.

+There is also some development in logic-less engines (e.g. [Mustache](https://github.com/defunkt/mustache) which requires you to write standard HTML).
+You can also use Slim in logic-less mode if you like the Slim syntax to build your HTML but don't want to write Ruby in your templates.

 Slim was born to bring a minimalist syntax approach with speed.
 If people chose not to use Slim, it would not be because of speed.

-___Yes, Slim is speedy!___ Benchmarks are provided at the end of this README file.
+___Yes, Slim is speedy!___ Benchmarks are done for every commit at <http://travis-ci.org/#!/slim-template/slim>.
 Don't trust the numbers?
 That's as it should be.
-Therefore we provide a benchmark rake task so you could test it yourself (`rake bench`).
+Please try the benchmark rake task yourself!

 ### How to start?